1234Godwin/Logistic-Regression/README.md

 For this project, as a Data scientist, I am required to train and test a Logistic regression model with the available dataset from the company to determine factors leading to attrition of employees.
+The results thus obtained will be used by the management to understand what changes they should make to their workplace, in order to get most of their employees to stay.